Electric Guitar Switches – a Beginner's Guide

 When is a pickup switch not a pickup switch?

-There are some single-pickup guitars, such as the Fender Esquire, that have what look like pickup select switches on them, which seems kind of unnecessary, since there's only one pickup on that guitar.
+There are some single-pickup guitars, such as the Fender Esquire, that have what look like pickup select switches on them, which seems kind of unnecessary, since there's only one electric guitar pickup.
 What gives?
-Well, in the case of the Esquire, the three-position switch is wired to provide different tonal options, just as a regular pickup selection switch does, but it achieves them in a different way.
-Instead of switching between different pickups, one position gives you the sound of the pickup alone, with the tone control completely bypassed, the middle position gives you the sound of the pickup but adds in the usual tone control, while the third position adds a capacitor that dramatically rolls off the treble, giving it a very deep, bass-heavy sound.
-Other guitars with single pickups are out there with similar switch arrangements that may be wired to different tone caps, or pickup coil splits or other similar tone altering functions.
+Well, in the case of the Esquire, the three-position guitar switch is wired to provide different tonal options, just as a regular pickup selection switch does, but it achieves them in a different way.
+Instead of switching between different guitar pickups, one position gives you the sound of the pickup alone, with the tone control completely bypassed, the middle position gives you the sound of the pickup but adds in the usual tone control, while the third position adds a capacitor that dramatically rolls off the treble, giving it a very deep, bass-heavy sound.
+Other guitars with single pickups are out there with similar guitar switch arrangements that may be wired to different tone caps, or pickup coil splits or other similar tone altering functions.

 Other switches for other tasks